Some posts contain compensated links. Please read this disclaimer for more info.

-The currency in Croatia is the Kuna, and boy do I appreciate it more than I did 365 days ago.
+Croatia’s currency is the Kuna, and boy, do I appreciate it more than I did 365 days ago.
 With Croatian monthly salaries being less than what I used to earn weekly, I am very aware of how far people here must make each purchase go.

 Nothing goes to waste.
 Items are not replaced willy nilly.
 Christmas time is not a pile of plastic gifts from China with mountains of torn paper.
 I have never ever spent so little on new clothes, bags, and shoes.

-Having realized this, I wonder how I would be able to go if I was back in Australia, could I still forgo these things?
-I am not sure, but I don’t think so, I feel there that the pressure is too high.
+Having realized this, I wonder how I would be able to go if I was back in Australia.
+Could I still forgo these things?
+I am not sure, but I don’t think so; I feel there is too high pressure.

-I am sure there must be more, I just can’t think of any.
-I feel like I am hiding something deep within myself, let’s see if I can find out before two years of living in Croatia passes me by.
+I am sure there must be more; I can’t think of any.
+I feel like I am hiding something deep within myself; let’s see if I can find out before two years of living in Croatia passes me by.

-If you are planning on becoming an expat, you’ll find this great list of resources compiled by fellow expat Farrah super useful.
+If you plan on becoming an expat, you’ll find this great list of resources compiled by fellow expat Farrah super useful.

 Other Living In Croatia Posts

 - 12 Months Living In Croatia

 I asked other expats and long-term travelers what they learned about being away from the place called ‘home.’
 Here is what they said.

 My family and I are quickly approaching the two-year mark of our first expat contract.
 We’ve found the Netherlands to welcome us as Americans so well- we recently decided to stay an additional three years.
 What I (and we) have learned being away from home is that first and foremost, home is where you make it and who you’re with.
 Being an ex-pat doesn’t make the reality of life disappear.
 Being an ex-pat illuminates the traits that you already possess and makes them more vibrant.
 A friend once told me that to be a successful ex-pat, you can bloom where you’re planted.
 I’m happy to say that my little family and I make quite the garden.
 Farrah, The Three Under